Confidential Machine Learning on Untrusted Platforms: A Survey: Other CML Approaches

 \emph{\textbf{Insight.} The key idea of perturbation approaches is to identify a certain high-level utility and preserve it in secure randomized transformations.
 Similar ideas have also been explored in the cryptographic domain, such as order-preserving encryption \cite{boldyreva11,boldyreva09,kerschbaum15} and encrypted keyword search \cite{golle04,reza06}}.

-\emph{\textbf{Gap.} Despite their efficiency, perturbation-approaches face two critical weaknesses.
-First, perturbation methods may cause some degradation to the data quality and thus reduce model quality.
+\emph{\textbf{Gap.} Despite their efficiency, perturbation approaches face two critical weaknesses.
+First, perturbation methods may cause significant degradation to the data quality and introduce significant trade-offs between utility and confidentiality.
 Second, there is no systematic framework for analyzing the protection level guaranteed by a perturbation method.
 Some of them are known not to provide provable semantic security \cite{keke11kais,xu14}.
 However, under a clear, rigorous threat model definition and thorough analysis, these methods will have high practical values in the venues where users can accept the specific threat model. }